Founder- Badr Malik

 Board Member- Madiha Malik

-Madiha Malik is a attorney in New Haven at the law firm of Murtha Cullina LLP, where she is an associate in the Long Term Care group.
-In her practice, Madiha counsels clients in the health care industry on various regulatory issues before state and federal agencies.
+Madiha Malik is an Associate at Murtha Cullina LLP in New Haven.
+She represents a wide range of clients on issues related to health care and employment law.
 Madiha earned her B.A. from the George Washington University where she received degrees in Journalism and International Affairs.
 Before attending law school, Madiha worked for a financial services law firm in Washington, D.C.
 Madiha earned her J.D. from the University of Connecticut School of Law.
-During law school, Madiha served as a Law Clerk at the U.S. Department of Justice Federal Tort Claims Act Section and held an externship at the United States Attorney’s Office for the District of Connecticut in the Civil Division.
-Madiha currently serves on the Executive Committee for the Connecticut Bar Association’s Young Lawyers Section.
-Madiha is also a Youth Mentor for the Klingberg Family Centers and a Law Student Mentor for the Lawyer’s Collaborative for Diversity.
-Madiha has been involved in CAIR-CT since its inception and continued her involvement as an attorney, giving Know Your Rights presentations and now as a Board member .
-Madiha lives in Old Lyme, CT with her parents and siblings.
+Madiha serves on the Executive Committee for the Connecticut Bar Association’s Young Lawyers Section.
+Madiha is passionate about community service and serves as a Youth Mentor for the Klingberg Family Centers and a Law Student Mentor for the Lawyer’s Collaborative for Diversity.